 - For scuff marker removals, neat essential oil drops or vinegar are advisable applications.

 - For stains on grout, cleaning with hard brushes like toothbrush and scrub brushes are ideal.

 Often general stain removal techniques and solutions prove inadequate on tough stains.
 A poultice is a technique to pull and suck the stain molecules from the inner mass or beneath the surfaces of stones.
 It is good you use ready to apply solutions or pastes of poultice available in the market for 2019, instead of indulging into cumbersome home preparations.

 Applications of poultice follow some essential steps, such as

-- Mixing of powder form with water to form a paste needs disposable container and care to keep the consistency of paste up to toothpaste like density.
+- Mixing of powder form with water to form a paste needs disposable containers and care to keep the consistency of paste-up to toothpaste-like density.

-- It is pouring of paste on washed & wetted stain areas to create half-inch thick layer.
+- It is pouring of paste on washed & wetted stain areas to create a half-inch-thick layer.

 - Covering the glob of paste with plastic wrap and tap it with plastic/painter’s tape.